HiPERCAM/hipercam/docs/reduction.rst

 command |makeflat| was written to carry out all the necessary tasks.

 As with the biases, it is strongly recommended that you inspect the frames to be combined using |rtplot| to avoid including any disastrous ones.
 Saturated frames are spotted using user-defined mean levels at which to reject frames.
-The documentation of |makeflat| has details of how it works, and you are referred to this mor more information.
+The documentation of |makeflat| has details of how it works, and you are referred to this for more information.

 ..
 Warning::
-   It is highly advisable to compute multiple versions of the flat field using different values of the parameter ``ngroup`` which can have a significant effect on the removal of stars from the final frame.
-See
+   It is highly advisable to compute multiple versions of the flat field using different values of the parameter ``ngroup`` which can have a significant effect on the removal of stars from the final frame and to compare the results against each other.
+See |makeflat|.
-   |makeflat|.

 Aperture files
 ==============

-The pipeline photometry is straightforward aperture photometry.
+The pipeline photometry provides straightforward aperture photometry.
 Many of the details can be defined when setting the apertures using |setaper|.
-Not only can you choose your targets, but you can mask nearby stars from the sky aperture, and you can to a certain extent sculpt your target apertures which can help with nearby interlopers.
+Not only can you choose your targets, but you can mask nearby stars from the sky aperture, and you can to a certain extent sculpt your target apertures which can help with blended interlopers by including them in an over-sized aperure.

 A key decision to be made at this stage is whether you think your target will remain detectable on each frame throughout the run.
 Detectable means that it's